cnleng/RestAPIChallenge/README.md

     java -Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5000 -jar target/XXXX.jar : to start in debug mode on port 5000.
 Follow this link to set up remote connection (http://javarevisited.blogspot.ca/2011/02/how-to-setup-remote-debugging-in.html)

-You can test services with swagger at the following url http://localhost:8080/swagger-ui.html
+You can test services with OpenAPI at the following url http://localhost:8090/swagger-ui.html

+h2 database can be accessed at the following url http://localhost:/h2-console/, Default user=sa, password password.